 We’ve come a long way, baby.

-Personally, I think by splitting the games we’ve lost some of the grand scope and occasion.
-Also, it seems that there is not all that much money to be made in hosting the Olympics, and that may have gotten worse since going to the summer/winter split as well.
-After a country gets done building new facilities and paying for all the organizational infrastructure to get the Olympics up and running, there’s not much profit left over – if any.
+I think by splitting the games, we’ve lost some of the grand scope and occasion.
+Considering my big dream focus is about creating more wealth and financial stability in my life, I notice there is not all that much money to be made in hosting the Olympics, and that may have gotten worse since going to the summer/winter split as well.
+After a country gets done building new facilities and paying for all the organizational infrastructure to get the Olympics up and running, there’s not much profit leftover, if any.

-On top of that, regular folks are finding it difficult–not to mention expensive, and even impossible–to get tickets to London’s Olympic venues.
-Yet a scandal is brewing; hundreds of seats are vacant at reportedly sold out events.
+On top of that, regular folks are finding it difficult–not to mention expensive, and even impossible–to get tickets to Olympic venues.
+Yet a scandal always brews about hundreds of seats being vacant at reportedly sold out events.
 Apparently, members of the Olympic “family” are failing to show up for reserved seating at prime events, leaving empty seats in plain sight while would-be spectators can’t get a ticket.

 The International Olympics Committee (IOC) and its subsets, such as the US Olympic Committee (USOC), rigidly protect a corner on the use of the Olympics term, too.

-It’s somewhat old hat to realize that the IOC has gone after a number of organizations for using the term “Olympics,” no matter how innocently or reverently.
-This year, there was a brouhaha in the knitting community when the USOC got huffy with the popular knitting social website Ravelry for using the term “Ravelympics” to encourage knitters to cast on and complete a project within the Summer Olympics timeframe.
+It’s somewhat old hat to realize that the IOC has gone after several organizations for using the term “Olympics,” no matter how innocently or reverently.
+In 2012, there was a brouhaha in the knitting community when the USOC got huffy with the popular knitting social website Ravelry for using the term “Ravelympics” to encourage knitters to cast on and complete a project within the Summer Olympics timeframe.

-Only another knitter would get the reference, because every true knitter has a vast stockpile of partially finished sweaters, single knitted socks, and cast on lace scarves all abandoned in favor of The Next Big Project.
+Only another knitter would get the reference because every real knitter has a vast stockpile of partially finished sweaters, single knitted socks, and cast on lace scarves all abandoned in favor of The Next Big Project.
 Join the Ravelympics!
-Actually finish something you start before you lose the pattern and forget where you left off!
+Actually, finish something you start before you lose the pattern and forget where you left off!

 But the USOC failed to get it.
 It issued a nasty cease and desist letter that included the following epithetical remark:

-Finally, before I close this mishmash of a post, allow me to vent for a moment about my biggest Olympic pet peeve: medal counts.
+Finally, before I close this mishmash of a big dream story about money, allow me to vent for a moment about my biggest Olympic pet peeve: medal counts.

-The networks seem to have some locked-in assumption that people who watch the Olympics are anxiously awaiting the latest count of medals per country; and that more Americans will watch if more Americans win.
+The networks that broadcast the Olympics seem to have some locked-in assumption that people who watch the Olympics are anxiously awaiting the latest count of medals per country; and that more Americans will watch if more Americans win.
 It’s like an arms race, only without the potential nuclear destruction.
-Counting medals and comparing countries is downright contrary to Coubertin’s vision of sport uniting the world.
+Counting medals and comparing countries are downright contrary to Coubertin’s original vision of sport uniting the world.
 It’s jingoistic and divisive.

-And just to get completely incendiary on you, do you know who pioneered the medal count mentality?
+And just to get utterly incendiary on you, do you know who pioneered the medal count mentality?